 - HHA and or its designated representative will administer waiting lists as required by HUD's regulations and its Procedure on Selection from the Waiting List.
 HHA's site-based waiting lists will be opened and closed in accordance with HHA's Procedure on Opening and Closing Waiting Lists. - 2.
-HHA will periodically update each waiting list by contacting all applicants in writing in accordance with HHA's Procedure on Updating the Waiting List. - 3.
+HHA will periodically update each waiting list by contacting all applicants in writing2, in additional to courtesy phone calls, in accordance with HHA's Procedure on Updating the Waiting List. - 3.
 If an applicant's preference status changes while on the waiting list, the applicant's position on the list will be adjusted in accordance with HHA's Procedure on Selection from the Waiting List.